akamai/terraform-provider-akamai/docs/resources/property.md

 * `product_id` - (Required to create, otherwise Optional) A product's unique ID, including the `prd_` prefix.
 * `hostnames` - (Optional) A mapping of public hostnames to edge hostnames.
 See the [`akamai_property_hostnames`](../data-sources/property_hostnames.md) data source for details on the necessary DNS configuration.

     ~> **Note** `hostnames` argument now supports a new input block.
 Make sure you replace your previous input for this argument with the new syntax.
+If the state becomes invalid, users should either re-import the property from scratch or manually modify the state file.

     Requires these additional arguments:

       * `cname_from` - (Required) A string containing the original origin's hostname.
 For example, `"example.org"`.
       * `cname_to` - (Required) A string containing the hostname for edge content.
 For example,  `"example.org.edgesuite.net"`.
       * `cert_provisioning_type` - (Required) The certificate’s provisioning type, either the default `CPS_MANAGED` type for the custom certificates you provision with the [Certificate Provisioning System (CPS)](https://learn.akamai.com/en-us/products/core_features/certificate_provisioning_system.html), or `DEFAULT` for certificates provisioned automatically.
-* `rules` - (Required) A JSON-encoded rule tree for a given property.
+* `rules` - (Optional) A JSON-encoded rule tree for a given property.
 For this argument, you need to enter a complete JSON rule tree, unless you set up a series of JSON templates.
 See the [`akamai_property_rules`](../data-sources/property_rules.md) data source.
 * `rule_format` - (Optional) The [rule format](https://developer.akamai.com/api/core_features/property_manager/v1.html#getruleformats) to use.
 Uses the latest rule format by default.

 ### Deprecated arguments